 She would ask us all the time to write essays.
-I never understand why, it was a torture for me.
-The struggle to write at least once a week a two page essay was just too much for us and so annoying.
-And probably because of that I started to dislike that much this language and also the writing.
+I never understood why, it was a torture for me.
+The struggle to write a two page paper at least once a week.
+It was just too much for us and so annoying.
+Probably because of that I started to dislike this language and also writing it.
 But everything was for a good cause I guess.
-Indeed, I learnt the language with force and now that live in United States Of America I’m glad that that happened back then.
+Indeed, I learned the language by force and now that I live in the United States Of America I’m glad that happened back then.
 Knowing the language I got the chance to study at City College.

-Starting my fall semester at City College was very exciting for me.
-But what was not exciting, was the fact that I had to take again, English classes.
-But I was wrong.
+Starting my first semester at City College was very exciting for me.
+But what was not exciting, was the fact that I had to take English classes again But I was wrong.
 The whole experience was totally different now.
 Ms. Buno, our English teacher had a very well structured and fun curriculum for this class.
 She offered us a lot of freedom in writing our paper as long as we respected and fulfilled the conditions of the essay type.
 Her patience with us was unlimited in every single class.
 She would take the time to talk to each student and answer all the questions.
-Also she encouraged us to do groups with my peers and to brainstorm ideas for our future essay.
-She would ask to keep a journal with us all the time and write in it as much as we need to.
+She also encouraged us to do groups work with our peers and to brainstorm ideas for our future essays.
+She would ask us to keep a journal with us all the time and write in it as much as we needed to.
 She would always say, “the more you write, the better you would understand writing”.
-And that was the moment when I realised the importance of writing.
+And that was the moment when I realized the importance of writing.
 I understand after so many years why my first English teacher would ask us to write so much.
-That’s how I know today how to speak a better english.
+That’s how I know today how to write better and speak English better.

-All that writing boring essays and then keeping a journal was just preparing us to be better and better at it.
+All that writing, boring essays and keeping a journal was just preparing us to get better and better at it.
 But this is a whole process, is not just to take the time and write down a few lines.
 Is more than this.

 In my case for example, there are two ways to create a paper.
 First, I need to be in the mood to write anything.
-And that would happen to me in a train, going to work, or very late at night.
-And the second would be to isolate myself from anything and everyone.
+Or sometimes would happen to me in a train, going to work, or very late at night.
+And secondly I would have to isolate myself from anything and everyone.
 As long as I don’t have any distractions, I can stay and write for hours and hours.

-Another factor that would describe my theory of writing is to understand what I have to write about.
-Many times, my essays probably wouldn’t be as good just because I didn’t have clear what my task was about.
+Another factor that would describe my theory of writing is to have a deep understanding about what I have to write about.
+Many times, my essays probably wouldn’t be as good just because I wasn’t clear what my task was about.
 When I don’t understand the conditions, my essay is also going to be unclear and confusing.
 But for that we had Ms. Buno to make it clear for us.
 When this would happen to me, I would just ask in class as many questions as possible so I can remove any unclarity from my notes and give my writing a better shape.

 With each essay that we would have to write, I would feel that I was becoming better and better at it.
 I would understand faster than the other peers what our task was probably just because this time my interest for writing was higher than at the beginning of the class.
 I would also see that my drafts were better based on my peers and teacher reviews.